 The Galen Institute describes itself as "a non-profit research organization devoted exclusively to health policy," which advocates for "individual freedom, consumer choice, and competition in the health sector."
 Among other approaches, the think tank advocates for health savings accounts.
+It is an associate member of the State Policy Network.

 The group's website lists as its core beliefs: